-Indian urban agglomeration needs an efficient infrastructure and smart city planning that will meet the demands of a growing population.
-India is booming
+Indian urban agglomeration needs an efficient infrastructure and smart city

 The sector is driven by its necessity and other market dynamics, and is a genuine sector of growth in India.
 High market potential consistent growth in the past few years has shown a rising trend in urban infrastructure development.
 The Indian economy and growth in this sector is more need-based and real than speculation.
 The income status of people and their education level are constantly rising with the urbanization that is happening in India.